Polynomial algorithms for p-dispersion problems in a planar Pareto Front: Related works

-Max-Min and Max-Sum p-dispersion problems are NP-hard problems\cite{erkut1990discrete,hansen1995dispersing}.
-It is proven in both cases by a polynomial reduction to the maximum independent set problem \cite{erkut1990discrete,hansen1995dispersing}.
-Max-Min and Max-Sum p-dispersion problems are still NP-hard problems when distances fulfill the triangle inequality \cite{erkut1990discrete,hansen1995dispersing}.
-The planar (2d) Max-Min p-dispersion problem is also NP-hard \cite{wang1988study}, the NP-hardness of the planar Max-Sum p-dispersion problem is still an open question to the best of our knowledge.
-The one-dimensional (1d) cases of Max-Min and Max-Sum p-dispersion problems are solvable in polynomial time, with a similar DP algorithm running in $O(\max\{pn,n \log n\})$ time \cite{ravi1994heuristic,wang1988study}.
-Complexity results have also been proven for the APX classes of several variants of p-dispersion problems.
-Firstly, for all $\alpha>1$, any $\alpha$-approximation for the Max-Min p-dispersion problem is NP-hard in the general case \cite{ravi1994heuristic}.
-In two specific cases, 2d or having triangle inequality, it exists a $2$-approximation for the Max-Min p-dispersion problem \cite{ravi1994heuristic}.
-For all $\alpha<2$, any $\alpha$-approximation for the Max-Min p-dispersion problem with triangle inequality is NP-hard \cite{ravi1994heuristic}.
+Max-min and Max-Sum $p$-dispersion problems are $\mathcal{N}\mathcal{P}$-hard for general metric spaces.
+This is proven in both cases by a polynomial reduction from the maximum independent set problem \cite{erkut1990discrete,hansen1995dispersing}.
+Max-min and Max-Sum $p$-dispersion problems are still $\mathcal{N}\mathcal{P}$-hard problems when distances fulfill the triangle inequality \cite{erkut1990discrete,hansen1995dispersing}.
+The planar Max-min $p$-dispersion problem is also $\mathcal{N}\mathcal{P}$-hard \cite{wang1988study}, the $\mathcal{N}\mathcal{P}$-hardness of the planar Max-Sum $p$-dispersion problem is still an open question to our knowledge.

-Although, p-dispersion is mentioned to have relevant applications for MOO \cite{erkut1991comparison,ravi1994heuristic}, no specific studies concerned the p-dispersion in a PF to the best of our knowledge.
-We note that an affine 2d PF is a line in $\RR^2$, such case is equivalent to the 1d case.
-Hence, Max-Min and Max-Sum p-dispersion problems are solvable in $O(\max\{pn,n \log n\})$ time thanks to \cite{ravi1994heuristic,wang1988study}.
-General planar cases of p-dispersion problems can also be seen as specific cases of three-dimensional (3d) PF, affine 3d PF.
-Having a NP-hard complexity proven for the planar cases of Max-Min p-dispersion, it implies that the Max-Min p-dispersion problem is also NP-hard for 3d PF.
+Approximability and non approximability with constant factors were studied for $p$-dispersion problems.
+Unless $\mathcal{P}=\mathcal{N}\mathcal{P}$, Max-min $p$-dispersion cannot be approximated with a constant factor \cite{ravi1994heuristic}.
+For general metric spaces, Max-min and Max-Sum $p$-dispersion problems can be approximated with a 1/2 factor \cite{tamir1991obnoxious,tamir1998comments}.
+For 2D spaces, Max-min and Max-Sum $p$-dispersion problems can be approximated with a constant factor \cite{ravi1994heuristic}.
+The 1/2 factor is the tightest approximation factor for Max-min $p$-dispersion with triangle inequality, unless $\mathcal{P}=\mathcal{N}\mathcal{P}$ \cite{ravi1994heuristic}.

+Some sub-cases of $p$-dispersion problems are solvable in polynomial time.
+The 1D cases of Max-min and Max-Sum $p$-dispersion problems are solvable in polynomial time, with DP algorithms running in $O(\max\{pn,n \log n\})$ time \cite{ravi1994heuristic,wang1988study}.
+Within a tree structure, Max-min $p$-dispersion is solvable in $O(n^2 \log n)$ time \cite{chandrasekaran1981location}.
+Although, $p$-dispersion is mentioned to have relevant applications for MOO \cite{erkut1991comparison,ravi1994heuristic}, no specific studies concerned $p$-dispersion in a PF besides 1D cases to the best of our knowledge.
+We note an interest for implicit versions of dispersion problems in of Skyline Operators \cite{lin2007selecting,magnani2014taking,valkanas2013skydiver}.